TurkServer/docs/index.md

 This shows the results of the HIT you just completed as a fake user.
 More precisely, it shows the details of your **assignment**.
 Recall the following facts about users, assignments, and experiments:

 - A user can accept many different HITs over his lifetime and therefore have many different assignments, but he can only be in one assignment at a time.
 - An assignment contains all the experiments that a user did during the HIT.
 (In our case, each user only does one experiment per HIT, so each assignment will only have one experiment associated with it.)
 - An experiment can contain multiple different users.
 (In our case, each experiment only has one user.)

 Take a look at some of the data recorded for this assignment:

 - You can see your fake Mechanical Turk WorkerId at the top -- hover over it to see some more data about your fake user (for instance, he is in a "disconnected" state because he already submitted the HIT).
 - You can also see the times you accepted and submitted the HIT.
 - The **Instances** field shows one square blue icon, which corresponds to the one experiment you did in this assignment.
-If you click on that icon, you will see a popup with the id of that experiment, as well as a list of the users who participated -- which is just you, of course, because this was a single-user HIT:
+If you click on that icon, you will see a popup with the id of that experiment, as well as a list of the users who participated:

 ![screenshot](img/instance-popup.png)